 Some of the varieties listed in the following may be marketed under names for which trademark protection has been sought or obtained in one or more countries.
 Names believed by the United Nations to be varietal names are listed in the first column.
 Other names by which the United Nations believes the variety may be known are listed in the second and third columns.
 None of these three columns is intended to include trademarks.
 References to known trademarks have been included in the fourth column for information only.
 The presence of any trademarks in the fourth column does not constitute any licence or permission to use that trademark – such licence must come directly from the trademark owner.
 In addition, the absence of a trademark in the fourth column does not constitute any indication that there is no registered/pending trademark for such a variety.
 For labeling requirements please refer to section VI of the standard.12

+Note: Mutants mentioned in this list are either protected varieties and/or linked to registered/protected trademark.

 Legend: